 Silfra Snorkel… is super cool.
 You swim between 2 tectonic plates of North America and Eurasia.
 And as far as I could tell, you can touch each side.
 Not simultaneously unless you are scuba diving lower in the water.
 But it is FREEZING!!
-Not only is the temperatures in the winter around -1 degree Celsius, but the water hovers around -1 degree C, throughout the year.
+Not only are the temperatures in Iceland during the winter around -1 degree Celsius, but the even the water hovers around -1 degree C, throughout the year.
 It’s the freshest water I have ever tasted, and it was clear forever…but (and not to be a debbie downer) you’re really just swimming between a bunch of rocks for 30 mins, and that’s all you see.
 Is it super cool?
 Of course!
 Where else can you swim between and touch the 2 tectonic plates?!
 But is it a must-do?
 In our opinions, not really.
 We’re really glad we did it, but it’s not something that I would scream at you to put at the top your bucket list right this minute.
 Like the idea of it, then go for it!
 Like I said, really glad we did it…would never do it again.

 5. The Blue Lagoon